arahiautomation/awesome-mysql/index.md

 *Newsletters require an email address, by definition.
 List below are newsletters that require nothing but an email address*

 - [Weekly MySQL News](http://mysqlnewsletter.com/) - Unofficial weekly news digest of all things MySQL.

+## Testing

+*Testing tools and public data

+- [Random Query Generator](https://launchpad.net/randgen) - pseudo-random data and query generator that can be used to test almost any DB.